 Mission Statement

 The Mostoslavsky Lab is a basic science laboratory in the Section of Gastroenterology in the Department of Medicine at Boston University, affiliated with the Boston University Center for Regenerative Medicine (CReM).
-Our goal is to study human biology in normal and disease states, through the use of stem cells in general and pluripotent stem cells in particular, with two major focuses: gastrointestinal tract and immunity/inflammation.
+Our goal is to study human biology in normal and disease states, through the use of stem cells in general and pluripotent stem cells in particular, with major focuses on gastrointestinal tract, neurodegeneration caused by prion diseases and immunity/inflammation.
 We believe that by discovering the mechanisms involved in stem cell self-renewal and differentiation we will be able to manipulate stem cell fate and use it as the basis for the correction of several diseases.
-Project areas in the lab focuses on the use of different stem cell populations, including embryonic stem cells, induced Pluripotent Stem (iPS) cells, hematopoietic stem cells and intestinal stem cells and their genetic manipulation by lentiviral vectors.
+Taking advantage of our long history of genetic manipulation, we are using gene editing techniques (such as CRISPR based editing) to generate a variety of reporter lines as well as isogenic mutant vs corrected iPSC lines for the study of lineage specification as well as disease modeling.

 The Principal Investigator